NorthernL1ghts/HTTP-Python-Server/README.md

 # HTTP-Python-Server
-Simple HTTP server in python.
+- A demonstration on how you can make a simple HTTP protocol server in Python.